Too Anxious To Eat: How Anxiety Is Linked To Loss Of Appetite

 Loss of appetite vs. eating disorders

 Loss of appetite can be a response to stress, anxiety, or illness, whereas eating disorders such as anorexia and bulimia are serious mental health conditions.
-They often revolve around an obsession with weight loss and require professional treatment.
+These more severe challenges with appetite and eating often revolve around an obsession with weight loss and require professional treatment.

-Recognizing the difference is crucial, as eating disorders involve complex psychological issues and can have severe, long-term health consequences that extend beyond unexpected weight loss.
+Recognizing the difference is crucial, as eating disorders involve complex psychological issues and can be linked to severe, long-term health consequences that extend beyond unexpected weight loss.

-Another way that anxiety can make it difficult to eat may be by disrupting the normal activity of your stomach and intestines.
+Another way that anxiety can make it difficult to eat or lead to loss of appetite may be by disrupting the normal activity of your stomach and intestines.
 Some studies indicate that people with an anxiety disorder can be more likely to experience frequent nausea, along with other gastrointestinal disturbances, such as heartburn, diarrhea, and constipation.
-You might find it hard to work up an appetite if you’re feeling sick to your stomach.

 Social phobia and difficulty eating

 Some people may experience fear and anxiety specifically related to social interactions.
 The psychological community often refers to this phenomenon as social anxiety or social phobia.
-This might interfere with your ability to eat in social settings like dinner parties or family gatherings.
+Social anxiety might interfere with your appetite in social settings like dinner parties or family gatherings.
 If you find that you frequently feel sick, worried, and unable to eat around others, you may be experiencing social anxiety.

 A persistent lack of appetite can have negative effects on your health.
-If you aren’t eating enough, you may begin to experience malnutrition, potentially leading to problems such as:
+If you aren’t eating enough due to lack of appetite, you may begin to experience malnutrition, potentially leading to problems such as:

 • Weakness and loss of muscle mass